King Zhaoxiang of Qin: Conquest of Eastern Zhou

 The situation only became worse for the Eastern Zhou court after the Spring and Autumn period ended.
-None of the warring states held any respect and marginalized the Zhou court to the de facto status equivalent of a minor vassal state.
-During the reign of King Kao of Zhou, he decreed a portion of crown land around Wangcheng (王城, the older of Luoyi's twin cities) to his brother Ji Xie (姬揭) in 440 BC, naming the fief "the state of West Zhou" (西周國).
+None of the warring states held any respect for the Zhou, and marginalized the Zhou court to the de facto status equivalent of a minor vassal state.
+During the reign of King Kao of Zhou, he granted a portion of crown land around Wangcheng (王城, the older of Luoyi's twin cities) to his brother Ji Xie (姬揭) in 440 BC, naming the fief "the state of West Zhou" (西周國).
 In 367 BC during the reign of King Xian of Zhou, the 2nd duke of West Zhou, Duke Wei (西周威公) died, and one of his younger sons, Lord Gen (公子根), rebelled against his brother Duke Hui (西周惠公) and seceded a portion of his home state centred around Gong (鞏地) with the support of Marquess Cheng of Zhao (趙成侯) and Marquess Gong of Han (韓共侯), naming it the "state of East Zhou" (東周國).
-This effectively splintered two separate vassal states out of the Eastern Zhou royal court, further decreasing the crown land.
+This created two separate vassal states out of the Eastern Zhou royal court, further decreasing the dynasty's crown land.

 In 344 BC, Marquess Hui of Wei gathered other vassal lords to pay a visit to King Xian of Zhou, but instead used the occasion to declare himself king.
-This initially backfired and caused other states to turn hostile towards Wei, but in 334 BC Duke Wei of Qi openly supported King Hui of Wei's crowning, and declared himself king as well, prompting the state of Chu to attack Qi with the intention of forcing Qi to abandon the kingship.
-However, in 325 BC Duke Huiwen of Qin also declared kingship and supported Qi's crowning, and King Hui of Wei openly encouraged Marquess Wei of Han to claim kingship, who accepted the proposal and crowned himself in 323 BC along with the ruler of Yan and Zhongshan.
-Out of all the major states, only Marquess Wuling of Zhao refused to declare kingship at the time, as he considered his state not being strong enough to handle the diplomatic fallout, and titled himself "Lord" (君) instead.
-By this point, nearly all major states had claimed royal status equivalent to that of the King of Zhou, and it effectively spelled the complete death of Zhou authority.
+This initially backfired and caused other states to turn hostile towards Wei, but in 334 BC Duke Wei of Qi openly supported King Hui of Wei's crowning, and declared himself king as well, prompting the state of Chu to attack Qi with the intention of forcing Qi to abandon the title of king.
+However, in 325 BC Duke Huiwen of Qin also declared himself a king and supported Qi's crowning, and King Hui of Wei openly encouraged Marquess Wei of Han to claim the title as well, who accepted the proposal and crowned himself in 323 BC along with the rulers of Yan and Zhongshan.
+Out of all of the major states, only Marquess Wuling of Zhao refused to declare himself a king at that time, as he considered his state too weak to handle the diplomatic fallout, and titled himself "Lord" (君) instead.
+By this point, nearly all of the major states had claimed royal status equivalent to that of the King of Zhou, and it effectively spelled the complete death of Zhou authority.